matt-auckland/kata-counter/README.md

 # Compiles and hot-reloads for development
 yarn serve

+# Serve to an Android device for development (make sure to plug a phone in)
+cordova-serve-android

 # Compiles and minifies for production
 yarn build

+# Build Android APK (to install on Android, you need to sign the APK with Android Studio)
+yarn cordova-build-android

 # Lints and fixes files
 yarn lint